Tips for Insulating Your Home’s Crawl Space

 Crawl spaces make it easy to service the plumbing and drain systems, HVAC ducts and other components beneath your Indiana home.
-However, they are a potential source of energy loss, air quality issues and moisture problems.
+However, they’re a potential source of energy loss, air quality issues and moisture problems.

 There are two primary approaches to insulating a crawl space.

-- It’s beneficial to insulate the crawl space walls to keep the cavities and pipes warm if the crawl space contains water or heat lines.
+It’s beneficial to insulate the crawl space walls to keep the cavities and pipes warm if the crawl space contains water or heat lines.
 Insulating will encapsulate the crawl space by sealing it with a vapor barrier and insulating its walls and box/ban sill.

 For gravel/dirt floors, using a polyethylene vapor barrier of at least 6 millimeters is necessary, while other flooring can require 10 millimeters or greater.
-Whether insulating the walls, floors or the entirety of a crawl space, insulating can provide both energy- and money-saving benefits.
+Whether insulating the walls, floors or the entire crawl space, insulating can provide both energy- and money-saving benefits.

 Determine the Age of Your Home

 A good aid in determining the state of crawl space insulation is the age of your home.
 A house that was built more than a few decades ago will likely have inadequate or outdated insulation.
 Homes older than that may have no insulation at all, leading to all kinds of moisture, mold and air quality problems.